Delaware Recount Laws

 No statutory guidance provided for counting method

-Although the statutes and rules do not provide guidance for the counting method, according the Office of the State Election Commissioner, ballots would be hand counted during a recount.
+Although the statutes and rules do not provide guidance for the counting method, according to the Office of the State Election Commissioner, ballots would be hand counted during a recount.

 Nonmunicipal, general election recounts in Delaware are conducted under the authority of the Superior Court of each county, acting as the board of canvass, to which all related election materials, including voting machine tapes and tally records, are submitted at the end of each general election.
 See Title 15 of the Delaware Code (15 DE Code) § 5701.